 We are studying cell signaling using optogenetics.
 We made photo-switch of various signaling proteins and introduced them into cells.
 Parts of the cells were stimulated by blue lasers.
 The photo-switches are activated locally within the cells and we observe the cell phenotypes by time-lapse microscope using these techniques.
 We can understand molecular mechanisms of cell signaling in spatio-temporal fashion and also can manipulate cellular conditions using these switches.

 We teach histology and cell biology to 2nd year medical students.
-The courses are composed of sets of lecture and laboratory study of tissues and organs.
 Our goal in undergraduate course is to provide students with fundamental knowledge and skill to analyze microscopic samples of normal human body.

 In cell biology course we start a little bit advanced lectures such as cell death and cell cycle because we avoid to teach the same contents that they have learned in the past year biology course.
 We also provide more stimulative lectures in later half of the course such as autophagy, zebrafish genetics and mathematical model.